Mug Travel: Plot

-A little girl named Bebe (known as Sam in the English version), all alone on Christmas Eve, is given a magical pendant from Santa Claus and embarks on a fantastical adventure.
-Travelling in a mug with the power of teleportation, Bebe explores a variety of exotic locations from the desert to the North Pole, accompanied by a host of characters including Backkom the polar bear (Bernard in the English version) and Kongkong the penguin (Lloyd in the English version), Bebe and her friends go on a series of adventures through an Arctic tundra and a desert oasis.
-During this trip they encounter a variety of challenges, including a sea monster, a skiing adventure, and an ominous cave.
+A little boy named Bebe (known as Sam in the English version), all alone on Christmas, is given a magical pendant from Santa Claus and embarks on a fantastical adventure.
+Traveling in a giant mug with the power of teleportation, Bebe explores a variety of exotic locations, accompanied by a host of characters including Backkom the polar bear (Bernard in the English version) and Kongkong the penguin (Lloyd in the English version).
+Bebe and her friends go on a series of adventures through an ice world and a desert oasis.
+During this trip they encounter a variety of challenges, including a sea monster and an ominous cave.

 Production

-Produced by RG Animation Studios and directed by Lim Ah-ron, Mug Travel is a feature film adaptation of Lim's computer-animated TV series Backkom.
+Produced by RG Animation Studios and directed by Aaron Lim, Mug Travel is a feature film adaptation of Lim's computer-animated TV series Backkom.
 The film and TV series were made at the same time on a combined budget of $5.9 million, after Lim noticed a gap in the market for shows aimed at preschool children.